Does a Motor Draw More or Less at lower Voltage?

 Even after all of this, the motor still consumes less than half the watts.

-Rubber meets the road is that when a motor is designed for lower voltage it will draw more amperage to do the same work.
+Rubber meets the road is that when a motor is designed for lower voltage it will draw more amperage to do the same work becasue it is designed to hit a wattage (horsepower) target at a designed voltage.

 When you apply lower voltage you both decrease the work done as well as the efficiency and life of the motor because more of the energy goes to heat instead of mechanical work as the motor slips more and more.
 You also see higher power factor as the motor begins to slip resulting in even worse power efficiency.